nditech/org.ndi.demtools/README.md

 Much of the custom functionality NDI provides to adapt Civi to the needs of political partners has been consolidated into one “DemTools CiviCRM” extension.
 To install the DemTools CiviCRM extension, copy this repository into the civicrm/ext directory by navigating there and then running `git clone https://github.com/nditech/org.ndi.demtools.git`.
 After doing this, log in to Civi, and go to `https://name-of-your-site/en/civicrm/admin/extensions` to see the extensions present.
 The “DemTools CiviCRM” should now appear.
 From here, extensions can be installed to enable, or disabled.

-### Additional Extensions
+### Additional Recommended Extensions

-Below are additional Civi extensions that can be installed to add additional functionality.
+There are a wide range of useful community-created CiviCRM extensions that NDI uses to make the system easier to use, adapt for typical political or governmental organizations needs, or add functionality for the developing world.
+Below are additional Civi extensions that can be installed to add these NDI-recommended capabilities.

 The process for installing these will be the same as installing the NDI Civi extension - simply go to `civicrm/ext` and clone the extension, substituting in the repository url for the extension you are installing.

-##### Recommended Extensions:
-While the above process enables the NDI Civi extension, we recommend adding the following extensions for a full Civi experience:

 * [Chatbot](https://github.com/nditech/civicrm-messenger-extension.git)
 * Chatbot CiviRules Integration